chkyass/Algorithms-Doc/Dijkstra.md

     for(neigh in node.neighboors){
       //update shortestPaths of a node
-      // if node don't exist in the map assume previous cost is infinity relax(neigh, shortestPaths.get(node)+node.edge[neigh])
+      // if node doesn't exist in the map assume previous cost is infinity relax(neigh, shortestPaths.get(node)+node.edge[neigh])
     }
   }